microsoft/coyote/docs/_learn/programming-models/machines/async-await-machines.md

 using `coyote` on existing code.

 In the simplest form, the `C#` code should be sequential so that all concurrency is delegated to the Coyote runtime (at least while testing).
-In other words, the code executed by a machine action must not spawn `Tasks` or `Threads` neither must it do any synchronization operation other than the Coyote `Send` or `Receive` (i.e., no use of `locks`, `mutexes` or similar constructs).
+In other words, the code executed by a machine action must not spawn `Tasks` or `Threads` neither must it do any synchronization operation other than the Coyote `SendEvent` or `ReceiveEventAsync` (i.e., no use of `locks`, `mutexes` or similar constructs).
 This goes along with the recommendation that different `Machines` must not share object references (use [Shared Objects](..Features/ObjectSharing.md) if you must).

 The reason for all these restrictions is that `coyote` tester needs to be aware of all concurrency in the program in order to control it.
 The `coyote` tester keeps track of all live state machines in the program and takes over the scheduling.
 At any point during the execution of the program, it will determine the next `StateMachine` to schedule and give it a chance to execute.
-The machine will execute its action without interference from other machines until it finishes its current action or it enters the Coyote runtime again via a `Send` or `Receive` (the only available synchronization primitives).
+The machine will execute its action without interference from other machines until it finishes its current action or it enters the Coyote runtime again via a `SendEvent` or `ReceiveEventAsync`
+(the only available synchronization primitives).
 At this point, the `coyote` tester scheduler takes control, suspends the currently-scheduled machine and then decides on the next one to schedule.
 The `coyote` tester essentially serializes the entire execution to a single thread.
 By controlling the scheduling decisions during an execution, `coyote` can explore different interleavings for a program.
 The exact choice of which `StateMachine` to schedule is determined by a `SchedulingStrategy`.
 The `coyote` tester has several strategies and we recommend using a [portfolio](../Features/TestingMethodology.md#parallel-and-portfolio-testing) of them.
 The strategies have been crafted from over a decade of research on finding concurrency bugs efficiently in practice.